Updated on: May 20, 2026

 - Anti-theft protection (Windows and Android).

-Bitdefender’s VPN is one of the best antivirus-bundled VPNs around, with speeds that are comparable to the top standalone VPNs.
-During my tests, it maintained lightning-fast speeds on both local servers in Europe and distant servers in the US, allowing me to stream content and download files without any interruptions.
-However, you have to get the most expensive Premium Security plan to get the VPN with unlimited data.
-Bitdefender’s other plans limit you to 200 MB/day, which is only enough for a couple of hours of streaming.
-In comparison, all of Norton’s 360 plans provide a VPN with unlimited data.
+Bitdefender’s VPN is one of the best antivirus-bundled VPNs around, with speeds comparable to the top standalone VPNs.
+During my tests, it maintained fast speeds and worked with popular streaming services.
+However, only the Premium Security plan includes unlimited VPN data — other plans limit you to 200 MB/day, which is barely enough for basic browsing.
+In contrast, Norton offers unlimited VPN data on all 360 plans.

 Bottom Line:

-Bitdefender is one of the most comprehensive antiviruses on the market, and it comes with a 30-day free trial and 30-day money-back guarantee.
-It has a cloud-based scanner that is able to identify all types of malware without slowing down your device.
+Bitdefender is one of the most comprehensive antiviruses on the market, and it comes with a 30-day free trial and a 30-day money-back guarantee.
+It has a cloud-based scanner that can identify all types of malware without slowing down your device.
 It also offers multi-layered ransomware protection, a secure browser for online banking and shopping, and one of the fastest antivirus-bundled VPNs on the market.
-There are several plans to choose from, but my favorite is Premium Security, which includes all of Bitdefender’s features without any limitations for up to 10 devices.
+There are several plans to choose from, but my favorite is Premium Security, which includes all of Bitdefender’s features without any limitations for up to 5 devices.

 Read the full Bitdefender review >

 🥉 3.
-TotalAV — Easy-to-Use Antivirus With a Decent Free Plan
+TotalAV — Easy-to-Use Antivirus With a 7-Day Free Trial

 TotalAV is one of the most intuitive (if not the most intuitive) antiviruses I’ve ever tested.
-Its dashboard is super easy to navigate, and all of the features are easy to find and use, so I’m confident that even beginner or non-tech-savvy users will have no issues running scans and accessing and tweaking all of its additional protections.
-While TotalAV doesn’t have a free trial, it has a limited free version (it’s actually one of the best free antiviruses for Windows), and all of its plans are backed by a 30-day money-back guarantee.
+Its apps are super easy to navigate, and all features are easy to find and use, so I’m confident that even beginner or non-tech-savvy users will have no issues using TotalAV.

 TotalAV also comes with: